 I rented a room in a house 2 blocks away from campus.
 The owner was a seedy looking older man, and he kept one room locked where his furniture was stored.
 A girl about my age who worked in an office, had the room opposite mine, but we hardly talked in the beginning.
 I used to cook a small pot of stew and another of rice for the week, and heat food when I came home after classes.
 I didn't watch TV often, but locked myself in my room and did homework or read.
 Many nights I wished I was back home.

 My Welsh professor, who I had a crush on when I took his classes in Lebanon, was now divorced and in his very early 40's.
 We sort of dated for a while.
 I had never really dated anyone except superficially back home, and on the sly.
 So this was a new experience for me.
-I was so grateful that he was there to do stuff with, otherwise I would have been miserable the first semester.
+I was so grateful that he was there to do stuff with, otherwise I would have been miserable.

 I made friends with my housemate, and met some of her friends.
 Then another girl moved in and we all did stuff together.
-The second semester I had a fallout with my professor, on a personal level.
-I moved into dorms, which suited me better.
+The second semester I moved into dorms, which suited me better.
 Dad sent me money for a car, and I negotiated my first purchase ever!
 I bought a Datsun B210 and felt so proud to have gotten $100 off!

 Of course there was the novelty of being surrounded by Southern Belles and getting used to the gossip, the high pitched screams and lazy drawls, and the husband-hunting that went on.
-I befriended foreign exchange students and couple people from my Black American History class.
+I befriended foreign exchange students.

 In my senior year I had gotten into a groove.
 I dated a guy with Swedish heritage, and hit it off with his family.
 I got a part-time job at a local TV station doing the early morning news, and the afternoon 5 minute news updates.